grafana/plugin-tools/docusaurus/docs/how-to-guides/data-source-plugins/profile-backend-plugin.md

 ## Collect and analyze profiles

-In general, you use the [Go command pprof](https://golang.org/cmd/pprof/) to both collect and analyze profiling data.
-You can also use [curl](https://curl.se/) or similar to collect profiles which could be convenient in environments where you don't have the Go/pprof command available.
-Next, some usage examples of using curl and pprof to collect and analyze memory and CPU profiles.
+In general, you use the [Go command `pprof`](https://golang.org/cmd/pprof/) to both collect and analyze profiling data.
+You can also use [`curl`](https://curl.se/) or similar tools to collect profiles which could be convenient in environments where you don't have the Go `pprof` command available.

+Next, let's look at some examples of using `curl` and `pprof` to collect and analyze memory and CPU profiles.

-### Analyzing high memory usage/memory leaks
+### Analyze high memory usage and memory leaks

-When experiencing high memory usage or potential memory leaks it's useful to collect several heap profiles and later when analyzing, compare them.
-It's a good idea to wait some time, e.g. 30 seconds, between collecting each profile to allow memory consumption to increase.
-Below `localhost` is used implying that you're connected to the host where Grafana and the plugin are running.
-If connecting from another host, please adjust as needed.
+When experiencing high memory usage or potential memory leaks it's useful to collect several heap profiles.
+And then later you can analyze and compare them.

+It's a good idea to wait some time, for example, 30 seconds, between collecting each profile to allow memory consumption to increase.

+In the following example, `localhost` is used to imply that you're connected to the host where Grafana and the plugin are running.
+If you're connecting from another host, then adjust the command as needed.

 ```bash
 curl http://localhost:<profiling_port>/debug/pprof/heap > heap1.pprof